postmanlabs/labs-docs/src/pages/docs/administration/onboarding-checklist.md

 * Can you execute a request to one of your internal/private APIs?
 * Save a request inside a [​Collection​](/docs/sending-requests/intro-to-collections/).
 Visit `​go.postman.co`​, has your collection and request synced with Postman’s cloud?

 Repeat these checks on a colleague’s workstation.
 If everything worked, your workstations and network are ready to support Postman!
-Else, if you experienced a hiccup, [​contact Postman support](https://www.postman.com/support/) and please read on.
+If you experienced an issue, [​contact Postman support](https://www.postman.com/support/) and please read on.

 ### Enable Team Discovery